-The first stage of the Secret Santa game is when the group draws names to determine for whom each person will be buying a gift.
+The first stage of the Secret Santa exchange game is when the group draws names to determine for whom each person will be buying a gift.
 Have a slip of paper with each participant's name and place the names in a hat or bowl.
 Pass the hat around and have each participant draw a name.

 Each participant is responsible for purchasing a gift prior to the gift exchange.
-Be sure to set a price range or maximum budget so that all of the gifts have a similar value.
-Participants will wrap the gift and add a tag with the recipient's name.
+Be sure to set a price range or maximum budget so that all the gifts have a similar value.
+Participants wrap the gift and add a tag with the recipient's name.
 On the "From" line of the tag, write "From your Secret Santa."
 Don't put down your name and ruin the fun!

-Secret Santa Game Ideas
+Secret Santa game ideas

 You can also make the guessing game more fun by adding clues to the Secret Santa labels that help to reveal their identity.
 If the group is up for it, each Secret Santa can leave a couple of clues between the drawing of names and the gift exchange.

 Play Secret Santa Remotely

-Once you know who is participating, you can use a digital Secret Santa name generation tool to assign names.
+Once you know who is participating, you can use a digital Secret Santa name-generation tool to assign names.
 Have each participant create a digital wish list of items within the assigned budget at online stores like Amazon or Etsy.
 This way, each Secret Santa can order and send gifts directly to the recipient.

 Finally, have an online gift-opening party over a video call.
 You can guess your Secret Santa and celebrate the holiday season with friends and family, no matter where you are.